ZOÉGAS COFFEE SHOP

 A DAMN FINE CUP OF COFFEE IN HELSINGBORG, SWEDEN

-About twenty times a year I visit the Swedish city Helsingborg.
+I visit the Swedish city of Helsingborg about twenty times a year.
 Why?
-Because I live relatively close to Helsingborg compared to when I lived in Copenhagen.
-And I really like the city.
-And it is an easy and quick way to visit another country.
+Because I live relatively closer to Helsingborg now than when I lived in Copenhagen, and I genuinely enjoy the city.
+It’s a quick and convenient way to experience another country.

-The distance between the Danish city Helsingør and the Swedish city of Helsingborg is only 4 km
+The distance between the Danish city of Helsingør and the Swedish city of Helsingborg is only 4 km.

 Julia Roberts

-The other day on my way home to Denmark I was tempted to enter a small coffee shop on 30 Drottninggatan.
-I have previously heard the name Zoégas in connection with Helsingborg and coffee.
-And I like coffee, so I gave myself time for a short visit.
-The waitress gave me permission to take some pictures of the historical shop from 1903.
+The other day, on my way back to Denmark, I was drawn to a small coffee shop at 30 Drottninggatan.
+I had heard the name Zoégas mentioned before in connection with Helsingborg and coffee.
+And since I love coffee, I decided to take a moment for a quick visit.
+The waitress kindly allowed me to take some photos of the historic shop, which dates back to 1903.

-While I was enjoying my coffee at the sidewalk outside the shop I read about the story behind what has now become the coffee empire Zoégas.
+While enjoying my coffee on the sidewalk outside the shop, I read about the story behind what has now become the coffee empire, Zoégas.

-Already in 1881 Carlos Zoéga opened a coffee shop in Landskrona after living in Brazil, among other countries.
-In 1886 he moved the company to a store on Kullagatan 27 in Helsingborg, where the family both had their place of residence and their coffee shop, then called Helsingborgs Patent-Kaffe-Ångbränneri.
-After Carlos Zoega's death in 1888, the wife Maria took over the shop and around the turn of the century moved to new premises on 30 Drottninggatan, where the company still operates the shop I visited.
+As early as 1881, Carlos Zoéga opened a coffee shop in Landskrona after living in Brazil and several other countries.
+In 1886, he moved the business to a store at Kullagatan 27 in Helsingborg, where the family lived and ran their coffee shop, then called Helsingborgs Patent-Kaffe-Ångbränneri.
+After Carlos Zoéga died in 1888, his wife Maria took over the shop.
+Around the turn of the century, she relocated to new premises at 30 Drottninggatan—the shop I visited that still operates today.

 Josephine Baker

-Maria Zoéga married again a while after Carlos' death with grosser Johan Svensson, and together they got the son Rudolf.
-The whole family retained the surname Zoéga.
-Rudolf Zoéga started his career in the company in 1913, and took over when his father died in 1923.
-Rudolf became the one who developed the company into an industrial company.
-In 1952, the company moved to newly built premises on Ängelholmsvägen, which had one of the most modern coffee roasteries in the world.
-These buildings still contain Zoégas business.
-The company was transformed into a public limited company in 1958 and in 1986 the company was acquired by then Finnus, which is owned by Nestlé today.
+A few years after Carlos' death, Maria Zoéga remarried Johan Svensson, a wholesaler, and together they had a son, Rudolf.
+The whole family kept the surname Zoéga.
+Rudolf Zoéga began his career in the business in 1913 and took over after his father died in 1923.
+It was Rudolf who expanded the business into an industrial-scale operation.
+In 1952, the company moved to newly built premises on Ängelholmsvägen, which housed one of the most modern coffee roasteries in the world at the time.
+These buildings are still home to Zoégas operations today.
+The company became a public limited company in 1958, and in 1986, it was acquired by what was then Finnus, now owned by Nestlé.

-I can’t say that I was trilled to read that Zoégas today is owned by the largest food company in the world.
-Nestlé has been involved in many controversial cases over the years.
-But when you visit the companys webpage it seems like the company tries to take responsibility and improve its image: https://www.nestle.com/stories#/category/featured-stories/1
+I can’t say I was thrilled to learn that Zoégas is now owned by the world’s largest food company.
+Nestlé has been involved in numerous controversial cases over the years.
+However, when you visit the company’s website, it appears they are making an effort to take responsibility and improve their image: Nestlé Stories.

-According to Nestlé the company invests approximately SEK 3.7 billion in the period 2010-2020 in a more sustainable coffee growing.
-Specifically, the investment goes to the training of coffee farmers in responsible and productive cultivation as well as the distribution of new and more climate-resistant coffee plants.
-Since 2010, a total of 376500 coffee farmers have been trained.
-During the period 2010-2020, 220 million coffee plants will, according to Nestlé, also be distributed to coffee farmers worldwide.
-The plants are donated and are included in a education program for the farmers to ensure that the plants are grown best.
+According to Nestlé, the company invested approximately SEK 3.7 billion between 2010 and 2020 in promoting more sustainable coffee cultivation.
+This investment has specifically gone towards training coffee farmers in responsible and productive farming methods, as well as distributing new, more climate-resistant coffee plants.
+Since 2010, a total of 376,500 coffee farmers have been trained.
+Additionally, during the 2010-2020 period, Nestlé claims to have distributed 220 million coffee plants to coffee farmers worldwide.
+These plants are donated as part of an educational program to ensure they are cultivated in the best possible way.

-The coffee plants are planted on existing plantations and the farmers choose who they want to sell their coffee to.
-The plants are specially developed through natural plant processing to be resistant to climate change.
-Moreover, they are more resistant to disease.
+The coffee plants are planted on existing farms, and the farmers decide who they want to sell their coffee to.
+These plants have been specially developed through natural breeding processes to better resist climate change and disease.

 and into the houses of presidents.
 And much more.